UnderstandLingBV/Tuktu/README.md

 Note that Tuktu requires Java (JRE) to be present on the system it is run from.
 While Tuktu can be compiled against different java versions, this download was build against **java 1.8** and hence that version of java is required to run it.

+Note that in order to run Tuktu, you need to navigate a terminal or command prompt to the root folder and then execute the command bin\tuktu(.bat).

 # Building from Source

 To build Tuktu from source, clone the repository.
 Tuktu was built against Play! version 2.3.x so you need that version of Play.